 401, 402 and 403 of the CRR.
 The treatment of exposures on the trading book for large exposure purposes is specified in Articles 395(5) and 397 of the CRR.
 The exemptions to the application of the large exposure limits according to Article 395 (1) CRR are specified in Article 400 of the CRR.
-SELF Please summarise your opinion to which level, in aggregate, the regulation defined above is equivalent with the relevant EU regulation (the CRR and the CRD).
-ASSESSMENT Please comment on the main areas of difference with respect to EU regulation and provide a short summary of the rationale, together with the assessment of their materiality for the institutions in your jurisdiction.
-15) Exposure to transferred credit risk GENERAL PRINCIPLE Transferred Credit Risk has a different nature with respect to common credit risk, so that it needs specifically designed rules, which should prevent moral hazard and misaligned incentives to allow build-up of excessive risk taking along the securitisation chain.
+SELF ASSESSMENT Please summarise your opinion to which level, in aggregate, the regulation defined above is equivalent with the relevant EU regulation (the CRR and the CRD).
+Please comment on the main areas of difference with respect to EU regulation and provide a short summary of the rationale, together with the assessment of their materiality for the institutions in your jurisdiction.
+15) Exposure to t transferred credit risk GENERAL PRINCIPLE Transferred Credit Risk has a different nature with respect to common credit risk, so that it needs specifically designed rules, which should prevent moral hazard and misaligned incentives to allow build-up of excessive risk taking along the securitisation chain.
 Failure to carefully regulate this area might lead to excessive risk-taking, because the originator may have a lower interest to monitor risks adequately, while the investor might not legally have the power to take all the necessary measures of precaution.
 The regulation then aims at having a fair risk distribution for all involved parties.
-15.1 Do you have specific requirements for transferred credit risk?
+151 Do you have specific requirements for transferred credit risk?
 Or if not, how do you manage the risk profile that is often different to the common credit risk?
-15.2 How are the requirements on transferred credit risk implemented in your national regulation?
-15.2 Brief Explanation How are the requirements on transferred credit risk implemented in your How are the requirements on transferred credit risk implemented in your national regulation?
-Today we often characterise securitisation markets prior to the 2007-09 financial crisis as marked by "misaligned incentives" or "conflicts of interest", i.e. situations where certain participants in the securitisation chain - while pursuing their own objectives - had incentives to act against the interests of others or the broader efficient functioning of the market.
+157 How are the requirements on transferred credit risk implemented in your national regulation?
+PriofEvaluation Today we often characterise securitisation markets prior to the 2007-09 financial crisis as marked by "misaligned incentives" or "conflicts of interest", i.e. situations where certain participants in the securitisation chain - while pursuing their own objectives - had incentives to act against the interests of others or the broader efficient functioning of the market.
 These misalignments are generally thought to have contributed to the loss of investor confidence in securitisation products and might have prevented an efficient revival of the market itself.
-Thus, the provisions in the CRR aim at removing such misalignments and providing an accurate pricing of credit risk, through the requirement that investor institutions assume exposure to a securitisation only if the originator, sponsor, or original lender has explicitly disclosed that it will retain a material net economic Brief Explanation Legislative How are the requirements on transferred credit risk implemented in your national regulation?
-Today we often characterise securitisation markets prior to the 2007-09 financial crisis as marked by "misaligned incentives" or "conflicts of interest", i.e. situations where certain participants in the securitisation chain - while pursuing their own objectives - had incentives to act against the interests of others or the broader efficient functioning of the market.
-These misalignments are generally thought to have contributed to the loss of investor confidence in securitisation products and might have prevented an efficient revival of the market itself.
 Thus, the provisions in the CRR aim at removing such misalignments and providing an accurate pricing of credit risk, through the requirement that investor institutions assume exposure to a securitisation only if the originator, sponsor, or original lender has explicitly disclosed that it will retain a material net economic interest of no less than 5%.
+Legislative reference Transfer Risk provisions are laid down in Article 404-410 of the CRR.
+SELF ASSESSMENT Please summarise your opinion to which level, in aggregate, the regulation defined above is equivalent with the relevant EU regulation (the CRR and the CRD).
+Please comment on the main areas of difference with respect to EU regulation and provide a short summary of the rationale, together with the assessment of their materiality for the institutions in your jurisdiction.
+16) Liquidity · · ·